 files, download readme.txt, upload a local

 FTP is legacy and typically unencrypted.
 In production, prefer SFTP/SSH or HTTPS-based transfers when possible.
-When FTP is unavoidable, focus on precise commands, clear validation of transfers, and leaving an audit trail.
+When FTP is unavoidable, validate each transfer and leave an audit trail.

 ftp ftp.lpic-server.org